migratorydata/terraform-azure-migratorydata/README.md

 ## Scale

-To scale the deployment, update the `num_instances` variable in the `terraform.tfvars` file and run the following commands:
+To scale the deployment, update the `num_instances` variable in the `terraform.tfvars` file.
+For example, to scale the deployment to 5 instances, update the `num_instances` variable to 5 and run the following commands:

 ```bash
 terraform plan
 terraform apply
 ```

-After the infrastructure is created and the new virtual machines are running, you can install the MigratoryData Push Server on the new machines using the following command:
+After the infrastructure is created and the new virtual machines are running, you can install the MigratoryData Push Server on the new virtual machines using the following command:

 ```bash
 # used to disable SSH host key checking